filecoin-project/filecoin-docs/docs/mine/lotus/miner-wallets.md

 Since the worker address pays for the gas of the send message as well, so don't send the full amount of your worker balance!
 :::

-### Withdrawing funds from the miner address
+### Withdrawing miner funds to the owner address

-To withdraw funds from the miner address to the worker address you can use the following shortcut:
+To withdraw funds from the Miner actor to the owner address run:

 ```bash
 lotus-miner actor withdraw <amount>
 ```

 ::: tip
-The owner wallet will need to be available in the Lotus Node and will need to have enough funds to pay for the desired amount and the gas for the transaction.
+Note that the owner address will need to be available in the Lotus Node and have enough funds to pay for the gas for this transaction.
 :::